-This document explains a basic installation of the New Relic APM agent for Java applications in a Docker container.
-We discuss required configurations and also explore some optional configurations to help with the following:
+This document explains a basic installation of the APM agent for Java applications in a Docker container.
+We discuss required configurations and also explore some optional configurations, including:

-- How to use identical New Relic configuration files for each container, regardless of the environment the containers are used in.
+- How to use identical New Relic configuration files for each container, regardless of the environment where the containers are used

 You can unzip the

 newrelic-java.zip file wherever it is convenient for you.
 In the subsequent sections we assume you extracted it in the current working directory, which puts the files we need in

 The startup script that contains the command to start your application server must include Java’s built-in argument